appworldng/bootstrap-navbar-mobile/README.md

 ```

 ### Usage
-The "**bootstrap-navbar-mobile**" comes in handy when you need to get a mobile menu navigation that slides in and out for a mobile user.
+The "**bootstrap-navbar-mobile**" library comes in handy when you need to get a mobile menu navigation that slides in and out for a mobile user.
 It is practically the cheapest way of doing this.

 ### Requirements
 jQuery.js